-France, Gallimard - Germany, Berlin Verlag - Spain, El Nadir - Bulgaria, Ergo - Czech Republic, Agite/Fra - Czech Republic, Tympanum (audio book) -Finland, Avain - Serbia, B92
+France, Gallimard - Germany, Berlin Verlag - Spain, El Nadir - Bulgaria, Ergo - Czech Republic, Agite/Fra - Czech Republic, Tympanum (audio book) - Finland, Avain - Serbia, B92

-This is the first work of prose from a remarkable poet.
-It contains fifteen short stories, each having subtitle containing the expression line/bar.
+A work in prose from a remarkable poet.
+It contains fifteen short stories, each having a subtitle containing the expression line/bar.

 The seventh story, Warm Milk, has the subtitle "Barcode" - it is about an American girl, Kathy, who visits her friend in Budapest in the early eighties.
 Kathy disrupts her host's life, edges her out of her room, and unravels her relationship with her boyfriend, Robi.
 The young girl eventually begins to consider suicide.

-Barcode acts as a metaphor for Western goods and therefore symbolises an unreachable world faraway from Hungary.
+Barcode acts as a metaphor for Western goods and therefore symbolises an unreachable world far away from Hungary.